-At about 20.00 Coventry cathedral was set on fire for the first time.
-The fire-fighters managed to put out this first fire, but other direct hits followed and soon the fires in the cathedral were out of control.
-During the same period, fires were started in nearly every street in the city centre.
-A direct hit on the fire brigade headquarters disrupted the service’s command and control capability, making it difficult to tell the fire-fighters which of the blazes to tackle first.
-As the Germans had intended, the HE bombs damaged the water mains, and thus there was insufficient water to tackle many of the fires.
-The raid reached its climax at about 24.00, with the final all-clear sounded at 06.15 on the morning of 15 November.
+At about 20.00, Coventry’s mediaeval cathedral was hit and set on fire by incendiaries for the first time.
+The volunteer firefighters managed to put out the first fire, but other direct hits followed and new fires quickly broke out in the cathedral.
+Accelerated by a firestorm, the flames quickly spread out of control.
+During the same period, more than 200 other fires were started across the city, most of which were concentrated in the area of the city’s centre, setting the area ablaze and overwhelming the firefighters.
+The telephone network was crippled, hampering the fire service’s command and control and making it difficult to prioritise the firefighters' efforts.
+As the Germans had intended, the water mains were also damaged by HE bombs, meaning that there was not enough water available to tackle many of the fires.
+The raid reached its climax around midnight, and the 'all clear' signal sounded at 06.15 on the morning of 15 November.

 In just the single night, more than 4,300 homes in Coventry had been destroyed and about two-thirds of the city’s buildings damaged.
 The raid was heavily concentrated on the city centre, most of which was destroyed.
 Two hospitals, two churches and a police station were also damaged.
 The local police force lost nine constables or messengers during the attack.
 About one-third of the city’s factories were completely destroyed or severely damaged, another third were badly damaged, and the rest suffered slight damage.
 Among the destroyed factories were the main Daimler factory, the Humber Hillman factory, the Alfred Herbert Ltd machine tool works, nine aircraft factories, and two naval ordnance stores.
 However, the effects on war production were only temporary, as much essential war production had already been moved to 'shadow factories' on the city outskirts.
 Also, many of the damaged factories were quickly repaired and had recovered to full production within a few months.